Overflow404/go-json/README.md

     * ![array.png](assets/array.png)
     * ![value.png](assets/value.png)

-* The semantic definition of a whitespace or number or a string is not compliant to the standard because of the lack of value from the learning point of view
+* The semantic definition of the other types (e.g. whitespace, number, string) is not stricly compliant to the standard because of the lack of value from the learning point of view
-    * a whitespace is a `" "` character, excluding linefeeds, carriage returns and horizontal tabs;
-    * a number is a sequence of one or more digits belonging to the set `{0, 1, 2, 3, 4, 5, 6, 7, 8, 9}` excluding the
-      scientific notation;
-    * a string is a sequence of one or more unicode character excluding quotations marks, reverse solidus, solidus, backspaces, formfeeds, linefeeds, carriage returns, horizontal tabs and hex values